 Seeing that "tap/device found" message, and no warnings, means the JTAG communication is working.
 That’s a key milestone, but you’ll probably need more project-specific setup.

 OpenOCD starts by processing the configuration commands provided on the command line or, if there were no -c command or -f file.cfg options given, in openocd.cfg.
 See Configuration Stage.
 At the end of the configuration stage it verifies the JTAG scan chain defined using those commands; your configuration should ensure that this always succeeds.
-Normally, OpenOCD then starts running as a daemon.
-Alternatively, commands may be used to terminate the configuration stage early, perform work (such as updating some flash memory), and then shut down without acting as a daemon.
+Normally, OpenOCD then starts running as a server.
+Alternatively, commands may be used to terminate the configuration stage early, perform work (such as updating some flash memory), and then shut down without acting as a server.

 If you are having problems, you can enable internal debug messages via the -d option.